jidesakin/pokemon-api/README.md

 - `config`: contains the file that holds the environment variables.
 - `server`: contains tcode that starts the application
 - `test`: contains the integration and unit tests
-- `.env`: contains the environment variables
+- `.env.sample`: contains the environment variables

 ## Dependencies